Modern Foreign Languages

 Key Stage 4

-Our Key stage 4 course aims to build on and develop the knowledge and skills gained at Key Stage 3.
+Our Key Stage 4 course aims to build on and develop the knowledge and skills gained at Key Stage 3.
 Topics covered are largely similar to those studied in Years 7, 8 & 9 but aim to deepen students’ ideas and opinions in these areas whilst still concentrating on the four key skills; listening, reading, speaking and writing in the target language.

-For both French and Spanish, students follow the new GCSE (1-9) course provided by Pearson Edexcel.
+For both French and Spanish, students begin to follow the new GCSE (1-9) course provided by Pearson Edexcel.
 The topics covered include School life, Education & work, Social media & technology, Leisure & sport, Travel & tourism and Daily routine.
 We have access to the Studio and Viva GCSE resources to ensure continuity from Key Stage 3 study.

 Key Stage 5

 For details of our Key Stage 5 curriculum, please see our Sixth Form prospectus.

 -Spanish conversation club

 -Trip to local tapas bar as part of Applied Learning Day programme